About Dr Nadia Boscaglia

 Clinical Background

 I’m a Clinical Psychologist and Board-Approved Supervisor with over 20 years’ experience, specialising in women’s mental health across hormonally sensitive periods - from menstrual-related mood disorders to perimenopausal depression.
 I’ve had the privilege of working with women aged 18 to 80 who have experienced anxiety, depression, eating disorders, trauma, and OCD.
+More recently, I have completed an additional year of training in somatic sexology and have expanded my clinical practice to include working women to help them with sexual difficulties, especially as they relate to the perimenopause.

 Therapeutic Approach & Shifting Goals